gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

-## 08/23 Week Tasks:
+## 08/31 Week Tasks:
-1. Wrap program in a single executable
+1. Add suport for more question types (slider)
-2. Add suport for more question types (short answer)
+2. Test out the bias a little more
-3. Make HUD look 'nicer'
+3. Save the question and answers to json rather than csv

 ## Completed: